Roles and Responsibilities of Supervisors

 Roles and responsibilities of the Principal and Co-Supervisors

-The University recommends co-supervision, where two or more supervisors may take differing roles and responsibilities depending on their expertise and experience with supervision.
+The University requires each student has at least two supervisors including a principle.
+The two or more supervisors may take differing roles and responsibilities depending on their expertise and experience with supervision.

 The Principal Supervisor